felixmillqvist/GIT-Automation/readme.md

 - USERNAME    - github username
 - TOKEN       - generate a token for github
 - PROJECTPATH - where the project will be created
-- FILEPATH    - where this script is located

-2. Manually fill in the FILEPATH in .git_init.sh

-3. Add the command to bashrc such that the command can be used everywhere. open .bashrc in an editor for example nano
+2. Add the command to bashrc such that the command can be used everywhere. open .bashrc in an editor for example nano
 `nano ~/.bashrc`
 and add